Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Introduction

 We formalize the control boundary among these three entities and define a policy-constrained execution pipeline in which agent-proposed actions are mediated through capability admission, policy checking, execution oversight, anomaly-triggered interruption, rollback handling, and human override.
 Rather than treating governance as auxiliary safeguards, the proposed design treats it as a core runtime structure, making it possible to reason about governability independently of the agent model and to adapt operational policy without rewriting the agent itself.

 It is important to clarify the scope of this work.
 This paper is not primarily an end-to-end robot controller paper, nor a model capability paper.
 It is a \emph{runtime governance framework paper} for embodied execution.
-Our goal is not to compete with systems like RoboClaw~\cite{roboclaw} on task success metrics, but to address the complementary question of how embodied execution can remain policy-constrained, observable, recoverable, and auditable as agent capability increases.
+Our goal is not to compete with agentic robot controllers~\citep{brohan2023rt2,ahn2022saycan} on task success metrics, but to address the complementary question of how embodied execution can remain policy-constrained, observable, recoverable, and auditable as agent capability increases.

 The contributions of this paper are as follows: